barrioskevin/jinzo/README.md

 - vlcj 4.10.1 (vlc bindings)
 - apache commons 2.18.0 (file utils)
-- imgscalr 4.2 (currently not in use)
+- imgscalr 4.2 (for rescaling the side panel images)
 - scala3-library (currently not in use)
 - Junit 5.11 (i need to write tests)